nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 bookmark
 ```

-### 3.14.
+### 3.11.
 Displaying stats: `stats`

-Displays the points you have earned, and the accumulated statistics of your quiz attempts on E-Duke-8.
+Displays the points you have earned, hints used, and the accumulated statistics of your quiz attempts on E-Duke-8.

 Both overall statistics of all your previous quiz attempts and topic-level statistics will be displayed.